approov/quickstart-xamarin-httpclient/SECRETS-PROTECTION.md

 String secret;
 // define key and newDef here
 try {
-    secret = ApproovService.fetchSecureString(key, newDef);
+    secret = ApproovService.FetchSecureString(key, newDef);
 }
 catch(ApproovRejectionException e) {
-    // failure due to the attestation being rejected, e.getARC() and e.getRejectionReasons() may be used to present information to the user
+    // failure due to the attestation being rejected, e.ARC and e.Rejectionreasons may be used to present information to the user
-    // (note e.getRejectionReasons() is only available if the feature is enabled, otherwise it is always an empty string) }
+    // (note e.Rejectionreasons is only available if the feature is enabled, otherwise it is always an empty string) }
 catch(ApproovNetworkException e) {
     // failure due to a potentially temporary networking issue, allow for a user initiated retry